Veldrovive/MMM-Page-Selector/README.md

 ## Usage
 For all usage, including the standard `position` prop in the module config is allowed, but is not necessary and does not have any effect.

+**Important Note**: If a position prop is not defined for any module, MMM-Page-Selector will create a temp config in order to get around any problems.
+This means that functions will not work in the config.js.
+If you are running into problems with this, define position props for all modules and then MMM-Page-Selector will not override the config.

 **Very Important Note**: MMM-Page-Selector **must** still have a position prop.
 #### There are two options for creating pages.
 If in doubt, use the first one:
 If there are too many pages and using the `page` prop becomes confusing.
 Switch to the second method.
 It is slightly more complicated to set up, but is more clear when many modules are at play.